-As the victim of a car accident, you may still lack all the facts that can prove your case.
-An attorney can investigate your claim to determine what happened, who is at fault, and how the other person’s negligence led to your injuries.
+As the victim of a car accident, you may lack all the facts that can prove your case.
+Lafayette accident lawyers can investigate your claim to determine what happened, who is at fault, and how the other person’s negligence led to your injuries.

 A lawyer can gather evidence of fault and liability, such as photos/videos, eyewitness statements, medical records, or police reports.
 They will know how to present this evidence to substantiate your claim.